Dyumes/ProbStats-PosterColorimetryAnalysis/README.md

     - Data into [colorsData.csv]()

 ### *Libraries*
 `using Plots, FileIO, ImageShow, TestImages, ImageTransformations, ColorTypes, Colors, ImageView, Clustering, Random `

-All of these libraries has to be installed using the julia pkg installer.
+All of these libraries have to be installed using the julia pkg installer.
 Inside a terminal :

 `julia` > press `]` in the the REPL julia to enter in package mode > `add Plots FileIO ImageShow TestImages ImageTransformations ColorTypes Colors ImageView Clustering Random`.

+## CSV sorting
+*This program sorts the color analysis results to different files according to the genre of the movie poster.*
+The code is located in `/src/python`.

+To execute it, launch *[main.py](src/python/main.py)* (using `uv run` with uv for example)

+***You can change the paths if needed at the beginning of the file***